Nsomnia/ColdWarSubSim/README.md

 3. Create a business model once the game is ready to submit to Steam.

 # Current Status (Feb 10, 2015)
--Started a GitHub repo to allow volunteers/partners to share, discuss, and add to the project.
+1. Started a GitHub repo to allow volunteers/partners to share, discuss, and add to the project.
--Most of the basic stuff in Unity is ready to refine.
+2. Most of the basic stuff in Unity is ready to refine.
 Modelling, animation & characters are current concerns.
+2a.
 Especially modelling the attack and control compartment to a decent level so that a very early alpha can be released.
--Looking for partners (see below)
+3.Looking for partners (see below)
--If someone lives in Groton CT.
-The one thing I have budgeted for is for measurments, photos and drawings of the free admission museum ship.
+4. If someone lives in Groton CT.
+The one thing I have budgeted for is for measurements, photos and drawings of the free admission museum ship.
 One Crystal Lake Road
 Groton, Connecticut 06340

 # "I want to help!"
-We are a small team that consists of myself (Modelling, animation, sound, code (C#, JS and C++), graphic design (Photoshop, GIMP, Mari, Krita, Corel Painter), research (e-mail contact with Navy veterans of the era + the internet.
-On hand but not directly associated with the project is a coder (C++), 2 graphic designers (Photoshop and other Adobe programs), and a sound artist.
+We are a small team that consists of...

+1. Nsomnia - myself (Modelling, animation, sound, code, graphic design, research)
+2. On hand but not directly associated with the project is a coder (C++), 2 graphic designers (Photoshop and other Adobe programs), and a sound artist.
+3. Navy correspondents for accuracy and realism on an unpaid basis at this point
+3. Future Partners

 Our current budget is near nil.
 Will be updated soon as the project has JUST gotten underway less than two weeks ago.
 We have potential small backing from a local business.